 2019 was a breakout year for Will, where he enjoyed nine straight shows at Tamworth Country Music Festival, entertaining crowds at West Diggers.
 In March, he released his next single ‘The Real World’ (co-written with Matt Scullion) which reached number 1 on Australian Country Radio.
 Will then went on to release the summer anthem track ‘Here to Party’ in October which reached #23 on the major Music Network Country Charts.
 Other highlights included performing at Groundwater Country Music Festival and performing on the main stage at The Gympie Music Muster in the talent search Grand Final.

 Will commenced 2020 with a bang performing to capacity filled shows at ‘Late Nights’ at West Diggers at Tamworth Country Music Festival along with a full media schedule before touring suddenly shut down when the Covid19 pandemic hit musicians hard.

-Now, after spending a few months enjoying family life and in perfect timing for Father’s Day, Will has released a new emotive and beautifully penned track entitled ‘Dear Dad’.
-Holding such special meaning to Will and his family, this track (co-written with fellow country artist Hayley Jensen) is a tribute to his late father who tragically who passed away from Brain Cancer in 2007 when Will was just 18.
+After spending a few months enjoying family life and in perfect timing for Father’s Day, Will released a new emotive and beautifully penned track entitled ‘Dear Dad’.
+Holding such special meaning to Will and his family, this track (co-written with fellow country artist Hayley Jensen) was a tribute to his late father who tragically who passed away from Brain Cancer in 2007 when Will was just 18.
 The track touches on the love of his father, the times they shared and how he wishes he were here today to share special moments and watch his young family grow up.
-This song is bound to resonate with music lovers, especially in a year that has been very unpredictable and ever-changing.
-The track is already creating air waves with its release debuting at #1 on the iTunes Country Chart and #7 on the iTunes All Genres Chart.
+This song resonated with music lovers, especially in a year that has been very unpredictable and ever-changing.
+The track debuted at #1 on the iTunes Country Chart and #7 on the iTunes All Genres Chart.